-We’ve grown regular grass before, but this year I wanted to try my hand at wheatgrass.
+We’ve grown regular ol’ green grass before, but this Spring we’re growing our own wheatgrass for a beautiful bright indoor display.
 It was very easy to grow, needing only a few supplies.
-Wheatgrass is known for nutritional benefits, but with this beautiful green color, it’s also a perfect Spring display.
+Wheatgrass is known for nutritional benefits, but with this beautiful green color, it’s also a perfect Spring decor.

 Grow Your Own Wheatgrass

 Watch our how-to video showing just how simple it is to grow your own wheatgrass.
 So perfect for spring!